30 softgels, 1 per day

 - Support the eyes’ protection from the inside out

 - Maximize performance for improved vision while driving at night

 ® Screen Shield™ Pro by

-EyePromise® Screen Shield Pro is a screen time eye vitamin to protect the eyes after hours on screens.
+EyePromise® Screen Shield Pro is an eye vitamin designed to support your eyes after hours on screens.

 Screen Shield Pro is formulated to:

-- Protect eyes from the ill effects of screen time (computers, tablets, smartphones, etc.)
+- Support the eyes through the effects of screen time (computers, tablets, smartphones, etc.)

 - Give eyes more of the essential nutrients they need to improve vision

-- Protect eyes naturally by creating lasting protection from the inside out
+- Support the eyes’ natural protection from the inside out

 - Reduce glare and light sensitivity